Generalized Assignment for Multi-Robot Systems via Distributed Branch-And-Price: Distributed Branch-and-Price Method

 The convergence properties of the Distributed Branch-and-Price algorithm are stated in the next theorem. \begin{theorem} Let~\eqref{eq:GAP2} be feasible and Assumption~\ref{ass:connectivity} hold.
 Consider the sequences $\{\jarg{i}{t},\zinc{i}{t}\}_{t\geq 0}$, $i\in\until{\Nag}$ generated by the Distributed Branch-and-Price algorithm.
 Then, in a finite number $\convT\in\natural$ of communication rounds, agents agree on a common optimal solution $\varz^\star$ with optimal cost value $\costval^\star$ of~\eqref{eq:GAP2}, i.e., $\jarg{i}{t} = \costval^\star$ and $\zinc{i}{t} = \varz^\star$, $\forall i\in\until{\Nag}$ and $\forall t\geq \convT$.~\oprocend \end{theorem} We refer the reader to Appendix~\ref{sec:Analysis} for the proof of Theorem~\ref{thm:distr_bnp_conv}.
 We discuss some interesting features of the proposed distributed scheme.
 First, agents do not need to know the universal slotted time $t$.
 That is, agents can run the steps of the distributed algorithm according to their own local clock.
 If an agent is performing its computation it is assumed not to have outgoing edges on the communication graph and the steps are performed accordingly to the available in-neighbor bases.
 This implies that the proposed distributed scheme works under \emph{asynchronous} communication networks.
 Second, as it will be shown in the analysis, the $i$-th agent can detect that convergence to an optimal basis has occurred if its basis $\basisarg{i}{t}$ does not change for $2L\Nag+1$ communication rounds.
 In this way, it can halt the steps in \textsc{Case 1} of Algorithm~\ref{alg:distr_bnp}.
 Third, during the first iterations an agent $i$ may not have enough information to solve the \ac{RMP}$_i$~\eqref{eq:rmp_alg}.
 Thus, it plugs into the local problem a set of artificial variables, eventually discarded during the evolution of the algorithm, with high cost.
 This method, also called Big-M method, allows the agents to always find a solution to the \ac{RMP}$_i$.
+As for the communication overhead, at each communication round each robot sends to its neighbors a matrix of size $(N+M+1)\times(N+M)$.
+Each column of this matrix is in the form $\colg = [c_i^\top \bar{v}_i \;\; \bar{v}_i^\top \;\; e_i^\top]^\top$.
+Here, $c_i^\top \bar{v}_i$ is a real number specifying the cost to execute an allocation $\bar{v}_i\in\{0,1\}^M$.
+The vector $e_i^\top\in\{0,1\}^N$ specifies which robot generated that allocation.
+It is worth noting that the vector $\bar{v}_i$ can be encoded as an array of $M$ bits while $e_i^\top$ can be encoded as an integer number.
 Finally, we underline that the assumption that~\eqref{eq:GAP2} is feasible can be relaxed to include unfeasible GAPs, but this assumption allows us to lighten the discussion.